axelarnetwork/cgp-spec/solidity/DESIGN.md

 The Axelar Chross-Chain Gateway Protocol (CGP) enables cross-chain communication between EVM compatible blockchains.
 This is achieved using a decentralized network of validators that act as an integration point, relaying messages between the source blockchain and the destination blockchain.

-In this document, we will discuss the protocol implementation, with an emphasis on the general terms and established naming conventions.
+This document describes the protocol implementation, with an emphasis on the general terms and established naming convention.

 ## AxelarAuthWeighted Contract